efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 It was going very well.
 I was making small suggestions and things were getting done.
 I complained vaguely about DOM elements intersecting each other, and the relevant CSS was miraculously altered and the offending styling was no longer an issue.

-Then I asked it to lower the collapse button a tiny bit more and it shoots out a Bash script to run ffmpeg. [_What?_](https://www.youtube.com/watch?v=c4LVyN6hgNE)
+Then I asked it to lower the collapse button a tiny bit more and it shot out a Bash script to run ffmpeg. [_What?_](https://www.youtube.com/watch?v=c4LVyN6hgNE)

 I guess there was just so much _stuff_ packed into the context that asking to simply "lower it" caused the model to attend to portions of the [ffmpeg conversion conversation](#figure-out-how-to-run-an-external-tool), rather than to the conversation that we were currently having.